dimitriskriezis/Fritter/README.md

 **Returns**

-An object with all the posts of a users in that group
+All of the freets corresponding to users in that groupId

 **Throws**

+{403} - if user is not logged in
+{404} - if groupId does not exist

 #### `DELETE /api/groups/session` - Leave a group

+**Returns**

+All of the groups of the user with req.session.userId

 **Throws**

-- `403`  if user not in a group
+{403} - if user is not logged in
+{404} - if groupId does not exist

 ### API for Multi-Feed